Planning and Installation

 8. Tall wall units (100cm) maintain better proportions in many high-ceilinged Edinburgh properties.

 9. Worktop lighting is recommended.
 IKEA lighting is dimmable.

 10. Think of your room as a whole.
 Your kitchen units and worktops should complement wall colours, any tiled areas, and your choice of flooring.

-IKEA will deliver your kitchen.
+IKEA Edinburgh will deliver your kitchen.
+I can be present to receive the delivery.
 Installation starts with my dismantling of a customer's existing kitchen.
 My plumber safely disconnects water and gas.
 On day two, my electricians fix new cabling as required.
 Waste disposal (your existing kitchen) is undertaken by my SEPA registered waste disposal contractor (or you arrange this yourself).
 I subsequently do all kitchen joinery myself.
 My plumber and electrician attend a second time towards the end of work, to reconnect water and gas, and finish electrical work.
 Generally, a complete installation takes 5 - 10 days.